Gabriel Moreno Player Props: Diamondbacks vs. Rays

 Gabriel Moreno At The Plate

-- He has gone deep in two of 59 games played this season, and in 1% of his plate appearances.
+- In 60 games played this season, he has hit a homer in only two of them.

-- Moreno has driven home a run in 19 games this year (32.2%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on two occasions..
+- Moreno has had at least one RBI in 33.3% of his games this year (20 of 60), with two or more RBI four times (6.7%).
+He has also accounted for three or more of his team's runs in two contests.

-- He has scored at least once 13 times this season (22.0%), including one multi-run game.
+- In 14 of 60 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.